pquerna/terribledb/README.md

 # API Changes

-* TerrileDB does not implement support for [AWS Security Token Service Authentication](http://docs.amazonwebservices.com/amazondynamodb/latest/developerguide/RequestAuthentication.html#WhatIsAuthentication), because integration with the Amazon system is impossible.
+* TerrileDB can not implement support for [AWS Security Token Service Authentication](http://docs.amazonwebservices.com/amazondynamodb/latest/developerguide/RequestAuthentication.html#WhatIsAuthentication), because integration with the Amazon system is impossible for a third party.
 The `AWSAccessKeyId` in the `x-amzn-authorization` header is used to uniquely separate multiple tenants.
 Alternatively, if the header `X-Tenant-Id` is present, the value is used to isolate different users of the system.

 # License